stevemadere/delayed_job_rake_daemon/README.md

 See this for a detailed explanation of the problem:
 [http://stackoverflow.com/questions/26515765/weird-interaction-of-delayed-job-daemons-koala-pg]

-The admittedly hacky solution offered in this gem is to create a daemon runner/manager shell script which manages *rake jobs:work* running as a daemon.
+The admittedly hacky solution offered in this gem is to create a daemon runner/manager script which manages *rake jobs:work* running as a daemon.

 If you use a combination of the _pg_ and _koala_ gms in your delayed jobs,  you are very likely to need *delayed_job_rake_daemon*